LLNL/blt/docs/api/target.rst

   Whether to extend the visibility of the created library to global scope

 EXPORTABLE
-  Whether the created target should be exportable and ``install``-able - mutually exclusive with the GLOBAL option
+  Whether the created target should be exportable and ``install``-able

+.. note:: Libraries marked EXPORTABLE cannot also be marked GLOBAL.
+They also must be added to any export set that includes a target that depends on the EXPORTABLE library.

 Allows libraries not built with CMake to be imported as native CMake targets in order to take full advantage of CMake's transitive dependency resolution.